rben01/collagen/docs/readme-docsrs.md

 For users: add
 `"$schema": "https://rben01.github.io/collagen/schemas/schema.json"` to
-your manifest to get validation and suggestions.
+the top-level object of your manifest to get validation and suggestions.
 For developers: the tags are listed at [docs.rs/collagen](https://docs.rs/collagen/latest/collagen/fibroblast/tags/enum.AnyChildTag.html).

 </div>